 But looking back at the history of VR, it’s only in the last few years that the tech has really taken off.
 In doing so, it has become more accessible to schools and educators.

-So let’s take a look at some of the biggest recent developments:
+So let’s take a look at some of the biggest recent development in VR hardware technology:

 2014: Google Cardboard democratizes VR

 Google Cardboard was launched in 2014 and really brought 360 image VR to the masses.
 While consumer VR had been available for some time, to be able to use the technology, it required deep commitments of money, time and space.
 This limited access to only the most dedicated companies and VR enthusiasts.

 The Google VR viewer is made of a folded cardboard headset, into which users simply slide a smartphone.
 On putting on the device, users step into a 360 degree image environment and experience a light form of virtual reality.

 That said, Expeditions app won’t be available to download after June 30th 2021 (instead educators will be able to use Google Arts and Culture, which offers VR tours).
 Google Cardboard was also discontinued in March 2021.